South Jordan • For some people, being an entrepreneur comes naturally.

 "I love cookies," she explained.
 "I thought that cupcakes were kind of a trendy thing.
 I didn't want to be the trend.
 Mine are more unique.
 Everybody loves cookies and milk.
 And when I did start, cupcakes weren't that big."

 Smith, who said she sometimes works from 5 a.m. until midnight during busy holiday seasons, has thought about perhaps opening up more stores.
-But the mother of four said spending time with her kids and being a mom remains her number one goal.
+But the mother of four said spending time with her kids remains her No. 1 goal.

-And she said one of the best things about the business is that her kids who are now 21 (that son is on a church mission to Portugal), 18, 16 and 12 all work for her.
+And she said one of the best things about the business is that her children, who are now 21 (that son is on a church mission to Portugal), 18, 16 and 12, all work for her.

 Many of her friends and customers predict that Smith will become the next Mrs. Fields cookies some day.